 To help manage caregiver stress:

 - Accept help.
 Be prepared with a list of ways that others can help you, and let the helper choose what he or she would like to do.
-For instance, one person might be willing to take the person you care for on a walk a couple of times a week.
-Someone else might offer to pick up groceries or cook for you.
+For instance, a friend may offer to take the person you care for on a walk a couple of times a week.
+Or a friend or family member may be able to run an errand, pick up your groceries or cook for you.

 - Focus on what you are able to provide.
 It's normal to feel guilty sometimes, but understand that no one is a "perfect" caregiver.
 Believe that you are doing the best you can and making the best decisions you can at any given time.